tomkat-cr/genericsuite-codegen/BuildPrompt.md

 - APP_DOMAIN_NAME: The domain name for the application.
 Defaults to `localhost`
 - APP_NAME: The name of the application.
 Defaults to `GenericSuite CodeGen`

-- MONGODB_URI: The MongoDB connection string.
+- APP_DB_URI: The MongoDB connection string.
 Defaults to `mongodb://root:example@mongo:27017/`
 - REMOTE_REPO_URL: remote repository URL to be git-cloned.
 Defaults to `https://github.com/tomkat-cr/genericsuite-basecamp.git`
 - LOCAL_REPO_DIR: The local directory where the repository will be cloned.
 Defaults to "/code/local_repo_files"